 Rhode Island Reds

-This breed is great for beginners because they require little care (except for food, water, a clean coop, and vet care), but lay brown eggs consistently.
-It’s very popular for its egg laying capabilities that can produce about 300 medium-sized eggs.
+This breed is great for beginners because they require little care (except for food, water, a clean coop, and vet care), but lay consistently.
+It’s very popular for its laying capabilities that can produce about 300 medium-sized brown eggs.

 They are adaptable to various kinds of climates, are cold hardy, and are friendly.
 You can learn more about Rhode Island Reds here.